 It is recommended these meetings happen via remote meetings or video conferencing during this time.

-No, as we anticipate there are still activities which can be undertaken at this time, such as remote peer group discussions and reading as well as online webinars and etc. We hope OMs will be flexible in their approach to CPD, and will provide some guidance and creative suggestions for their members around undertaking CPD during this time.
+No, we don’t think the minimum CPD hours should change, as we anticipate there are still activities which can be undertaken at this time, such as remote peer group discussions and reading, as well as online webinars, committee work, and etc. We hope OMs will be flexible in their approach to CPD, and will provide some guidance and creative suggestions for their members around undertaking CPD during this time.